abhin5821/Precipitation-Prediction-for-Construction-Businesses/README.md

-# Precipitation Prediction for Construction Business
+# Precipitation Prediction for Construction Businesses

 This project focuses on predicting precipitation for the construction industry using historical data and machine learning techniques.